sabir-aspose/words-docs-com/en/net/developer-guide/linq-reporting-engine/linq-reporting-engine-api/accessing-json-data/_index.md

 timestamp: 2024-01-27-14-07-04
 ---

+{{% alert color="grey" %}}

+*What is this page about?*

+This page explains how to supply JSON data to Aspose.Words using JsonDataSource, supporting both simple and complex JSON structures.

+{{% /alert %}}

 To access JSON data while building a report, you can pass a `JsonDataSource` instance to the engine as a data source.

 Using of `JsonDataSource` enables you to work with typed values of JSON elements in template documents.
 For more convenience, the set of simple JSON types is extended as follows: